valory-xyz/open-operator-aks/README.md

    ```

    > **Warning** <br />
    > **In general the `keys.json` file should not be exposed in the repository.
-The recommended practive is to [define the GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) `KEYS_JSON` with the contents of the file.**
+The recommended practice is to [define the GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) `KEYS_JSON` with the contents of the file.**
    </td>
    </tr>
    <tr>